UKY-netlab/privpresMon/README.md

 ## Kernel Modules
 #### dnsres_mod
-Linux kernel module to perform reverser DNS resolution by inspecting DNS packets.
+Linux kernel module to perform reverse DNS resolution by inspecting DNS packets.
 The resolution table could be obtained from user space by reading specific proc file.

 #### nfl_mod
 Linux kernel module to capture cross-boundary network packets and aggregate them in to unidirectional flows.
-The store flow data could be obtained from user space by reading specific proc file.
+The stored flow data can be obtained from user space by reading specific proc file.

 ## OpenWrt Packages
 #### drohn-mgmt